A trial Companion Card programme is enabling people with disabilities to more easily take part in activities at participating city venues.

 Participating venues for the start of the trial include Centrepoint, the Regent on Broadway, the Globe Theatre and Te Manawa.
 It is hoped more venues will sign up as the trial progresses.

 The Companion Card is being administered by Mana Whaikaha.
-Enabling Good Lives (EGL) is the strategic leadership group for Mana Whakahai.
-EGL’s core group spokesman Martin Sullivan says it’s been rewarding to partner with Palmy Council to support the quality of access to the great events in our city.
+Enabling Good Lives is its strategic leadership group.
+Group spokesman Martin Sullivan says it’s been rewarding to partner with Palmy Council to support the quality of access to the great events in our city.

 The digital card operates through mobile devices, using the sporty.co.nz membership app.
 “Most people have a mobile device, and if a person with a disability doesn’t, it’s likely their companion will and can access it on their behalf.”